 The Supervisor as Trainer

 Managing the Investigative Process

+Supporting APS Workers (on how to deal with client environmental hazards and how to care for themselves)

 Human Resources/Legal Issues for Supervisors

-In addition, it is recommended that supervisors refresh their skills with ongoing annual training on higher level topics, such as training processes, worker development, and effective adult learning
+In addition, it is recommended that supervisors refresh their skills with ongoing annual training on higher level topics, such as training processes, worker development, and effective adult learning.

 Nurses on the APS team should have their performance monitored and overseen by a supervisory nurse.
 The APS nurse should have access to consultation with a senior nurse and other members of a medical MDT.